gofiber/fiber/docs/context.md

 ```

 ## MultipartForm
-To access multipart form entries, you can parse the binary with .Form().
+To access multipart form entries, you can parse the binary with .MultipartForm().
 This returns a map[string][]string, so given a key the value will be a string slice.
 So accepting multiple files or values is easy, as shown below!
 ```go